lamps-wg/cms-composite-sigs/draft-ietf-lamps-cms-composite-sigs.md

 algorithm:

 : The algorithm field contains an OID that identifies the cryptographic algorithm in use.
-The OIDs for Composite ML-DSA are described below.
+The OIDs for Composite ML-DSA algorithms are described below.

 parameters: